marekruzicka/vagrantfile-generator/README.md

 ## Requirements
 Docker or Podman installed on your system
-Modern web browser (Chrome, Firefox, Safari, Edge) Available ports 5173 and 8000 on your machine
+Modern web browser (Chrome, Firefox, Safari, Edge) Available port 5173 (and possibly 8000) on your machine

 ## Quick Start